VAT reliefs for disabled and older people

 Please note that from April 2017, VAT relief on substantially and permanently adapted motor vehicles for disabled wheelchair users is limited to one adapted motor vehicle in any three year period (except in exceptional circumstances such as if a vehicle is stolen or written off or if the vehicle has ceased to be suitable for the disabled person’s use because of changes in the person’s condition).

-HMRC’s guidance on purchasing zero-rated adapted vehicles explains the ‘3 year rule’ and the new procedures for claiming the VAT relief.
+HMRC’s guidance on purchasing zero-rated adapted vehicles explains the ‘three year rule’ and the new procedures for claiming the VAT relief.
 It also clarifies that lower limb amputees are entitled to relief.
+The form for claiming the relief can be found on GOV.UK.

 You may also be interested to read LITRG’s press release outlining our concerns about the new rules.
 If you have been adversely affected by this change in the rules, please contact us with details of your experience.